ardaillon/FCN-f0/README.md

     </tbody>
 </table>

-And below are comparaison of results and computation times for the different models and SWIPE :
+And below are comparaison of latency and computation times for the different models and SWIPE :
 <table>
     <thead>
         <tr>